asvd/invoke/README.md

 ```

 In order to close the server programmatically, use `close()`
 method.
-The provided callback is invoked when connection is closed:
+The provided callback is invoked after the connection is
+closed:

 ```js
 server.close(cb);